lanmarc77/esp-audio-book-player/README.md

 The runtime of the system is highly dependent on the current consumption.
 The current consumption depends on the type of audio played and mostly the volume.
 The following measurements were made using the setup prototype development board as seen above with 8 Ohm speaker OWS-131845W50A-8, 3.7V, 4GB class 10 Transcend microSD.
 An UNI-T UT61E with a 22µF tantal smoothing capacitor to handle the current peaks was used.
+Play speed setting x1.0.

 | scenario                             | volume setting  | current |